hb9tf/statusupdater/README.md

 *  There's no rate-limiting or other smart-ness - if someone uses their callsign for more than one device at a time, there might be some confusing status :)

-*  It requires the Slack Real Names to contain the callsigns.
-Format the Real Names like this: First Last (Callsign).
+*  It requires the Slack Real Name or Display Name to contain the callsign(s).

+*  The APRS filter (if left empty) is the list of callsigns found in Slack - the filter is only populated once though and changes will not be reflected.

 *  Obviously only run one instance in the same workspace at the time...